-Join filmmakers Maria Burton, Ursula Burton, Camille Brown, and Bettina Bresnan for a conversation about “How to Keep Creating Against All Odds."
+Join filmmakers Maria Burton, Ursula Burton, Camille Brown, Bettina Bresnan, Marie Jamora, and Daniela De Carlo for a conversation about “How to Keep Creating Against All Odds."
 It's now well documented that women and filmmakers from other underrepresented groups have the odds stacked against them when working in Hollywood, but many determined artists find ways to persevere with passion and ingenuity.
-During the pandemic shut down, it was even harder to create, but many found a way to keep telling stories, by enlisting family pods and shooting over zoom.
+During the pandemic shut down, it was even harder to create, yet many found a way to keep telling stories, by enlisting family pods as cast and crew and shooting over zoom.

 Pandemic Screams - directed by Maria Burton - Inspired by a current phenomenon, "Pandemic Screams" explores a day in the life of parenting.

-Expiration Date - directed by Maria Burton - Where does a 70 something find a life partner?
+Expiration Date - directed by Ursula Burton - Where does a 70 something find a life partner?
 In the humorous and touching "Expiration Date," two sisters set up an online dating profile and learn that what they are looking for is not so hard to find.
+(9 minutes 24 seconds)

-A Future Wish - 11-year-old Ceci is very excited to meet her adult self – but when birthday magic grants her wish, the future is not what she expected.
+A Future Wish - directed by Ursula Burton - 11-year-old Ceci is very excited to meet her adult self – but when birthday magic grants her wish, the future is not what she expected.
 Shot on an iPhone during lock-down, "A Future Wish" features Ursula Burton (Curb Your Enthusiasm, The Office) and Athena Burton (Good Eggs, Old Guy).
+(3 minutes 19 seconds)

 Named by Variety as "talent to watch."
 In addition to directing, producing, and writing, Maria Burton has served on the National Board of the DGA (Alt), Co-Chair of the DGA's WSC and DGA's Council of Joint Co-Chairs, past Co-Chair of Alliance of Women Directors, been in DGA's DDI Emerging Directors Mentorship, Disney/ABC's Directing Program, the CBS Directing Initiative, Ryan Murphy's HALF, SONY's Diverse Directors, and ProjectHER, and is a member of Film Fatales.
 More at mariaburtondirector.com